tinkerhub/TinkerHub-Learning-Paths/content/game-development/index.md

 tags: ["game", "unity"]
 authors: ["kamaljohnson"]
 ---
+Game development is the process of developing a video game.
+The effort is undertaken by a developer, ranging from a single person to an international team dispersed across the globe.

 ## Ways to make a game
 1. Code a game from scratch using raw codding eg C++, JAVA, python etc...